A glass of milk sits next to a block of cheese and a bowl of cream.

 Verdict: Limit your intake due to the negative impact on cholesterol and inflammation.

-Found in: Mostly animal-derived food sources, but also found in coconut and palm oil (that one is often used in processed snack foods).
+Found in: Mostly animal-derived food sources, but also found in coconut and palm oil (often used in processed snack foods).

 Verdict: Historically the bad guy of fats, due to its reputation for increasing LDL cholesterol.
 But not all saturated fats are the same, and guidelines for intake have softened in recent years.